opensearch-project/documentation-website/_dashboards/management/query-data-source.md

 To get started, follow these steps:

-1. From the **Manage data sources** page, select your data source from the list.
+1. On the **Manage data sources** page, select your data source from the list.
 2. From the data source's detail page, select the **Query data** card.
 This option takes you to the **Observability** > **Logs** page, which is shown in the following image:

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/observability-logs-UI.png" alt="Observability Logs UI" width="700">